Jamie-S2000/blackjack/README.md

 - The winner is then returned.

 - __increase_score(winner)__
-- The winner core is increased
+- The winner's score is increased
 - The scores are printed to the console.
 - It then runs the play again function.